GermanBrainRot/Project-Galileo/README.md

 Given how the West has historically used (or tried to use) the ludicrous notion of "intellectual property" to keep the peoples of the world in the dark, I would like to pay them back in kind.

-I hereby prohibit any monetization or military use of any potential practical applications based on this work by western economic or governmental entities, so long as these societies are still clearly bourgeois.
+I hereby prohibit any monetization or military use of any potential practical applications based on this work by western big (>100 employees) economic or governmental entities, so long as these societies are still clearly bourgeois (that is: politically dominated by big corporations and their lobbies rather than the interests of working people).
+Also, the West must stop protecting Isreal from accountability for its actions before their economic powerhouses are allowed to use my work economically.

-Any other use of my work is permitted so long as any further publications using my insights retain these terms.
-When the stated conditions on the intellectual embargo against the west no longer apply, these terms do not need to be copied.
+Any other use of my work - economic or not - is permitted for free, so long as any further publications using my insights retain these terms.
+When the stated conditions on the intellectual embargo against the west no longer apply, these terms do not need to be copied anymore.

 I explicitly encourage developing countries and the People's Republic of China to make the best of any insights this work contains.